-Have you ever been bothered by your grandmother attempting to friend you on facebook?
+Have you ever been bothered by your grandmother attempting to friend you on Facebook or follow you on Twitter?
 Have your parents been less than thrilled by some inopportune comments you made on your favorite social networking sites while you were perhaps not in the most coherent state?
 Then this assignment is for you.
-The goal of the assignment is to build functionality on top of twitter that allows you to encrypt tweets to subgroups of your twitter followers - just think, no more mom and dad reading the "suepr wstaed" messages you left for all of the world to see.
+The goal of the assignment is to build functionality on top of Facebook that allows you to encrypt messages (posts or comments) to members of your Facebook groups-just think, no more mom and dad reading the "suepr wstaed" messages you left for all of the world to see.
+Although Facebook provides the functionality using closed groups, maybe we don't trust Facebook as well.
+By encrypting messages with your own key, you can be sure that even Facebook (and perhaps future employers) learn nothing about your messages.